brandur/sorg/content/drafts/ruby-memory.md

-For me this is where the mystique around how Ruby can generically assign any type to any variable finally starts to make sense; we immediately see that an `RVALUE` is essentially a big list of any type that Ruby might hold in memory.
-These types are all compacted with a C `union`.
-The union's total size is only as big as the largest individual type in the list.
+For me this is where the mystique around how Ruby can generically assign any type to any variable finally starts to fall away; we immediately see that an `RVALUE` is just a big list of all the possible types that Ruby might hold in memory.
+These types are all compacted with a C `union` so that all the possibilities can share the same memory.
+Only one can be set at a time, but the union's total size is only as big as the largest individual type in the list.

-To get a slightly more concrete understanding of a slot, lets dig into the common Ruby string a little more (from [ruby.h][rstring]):
+To help concrete our understanding of a slot, lets look at one of the possible types it can hold.
+Here's the common Ruby string (from [ruby.h][rstring]):

 ``` c
 struct RString {